Managing an ecommerce operation is a tremendous undertaking.

 Third-party experts can help you streamline and automate different aspects of your ecommerce operations, making your job easier and your processes more efficient.

-By outsourcing fulfillment to a 3PL, an operations manager is able to focus their time on improving supply chain efficiency, such as finding ways to allocate inventory efficiently, save on logistics costs, and enhance the customer experience.
+By outsourcing fulfilment to a 3PL, an operations manager is able to focus their time on improving supply chain efficiency, such as finding ways to allocate inventory efficiently, save on logistics costs, and enhance the customer experience.

 ShipBob partners with Ecommerce Operations Managers to help take time-consuming and complicated tasks off their plate.
 This way, they can focus on logistics growth, rather than feel bogged down by day-to-day operations.

 “If it weren’t for ShipBob, we wouldn’t have the resources to offer the Foundations collection at scale.
 The resources provided, the time and cost savings, and the shipping speeds that ShipBob provides has been a game-changer for 100 Thieves.”

 Jasmine Ortega, Apparel Operations Manager at 100 Thieves